 There is a greater emphasis on consultation at all stages of planning, implementation, monitoring and direction on how to conduct inclusive consultation.
 There is new public monitoring and reporting requirements through Local Government Annual Reports.
-Council are currently developing a Disability Inclusion Action Plan which will be adopted and implemented by 1 July 2017.
+Council has a Disability Inclusion Action Plan.

 For Section 355 Management Committees, this means that inclusion needs to be considered in all areas of planning and operation of the hall or facility.
-Critical areas that this needs to be considered include access to the hall and facilities (including toilets and kitchen), making written and web materials available to sight and hearing impaired people and supporting access to sporting and recreation opportunities.
+Critical areas that this needs to be considered include access to the hall and facilities (including toilets and kitchen), making written and web materials available to sight and hearing-impaired people and supporting access to sporting and recreation opportunities.